-- This service provides you with the same price you pay at your home or data coverage anywhere in the world.
+- This service provides you with the same price you pay for your home or data coverage anywhere in the world.

-- The 24/7 Helpline is always there to resolve all your issues and queries.
+- The 24/7 Helpline is always here to resolve all your issues and queries.

 - It manages your data usage every day and spills the bill with your group.

 Google Fi has a special GROUP plan which allows the users (Manager) to add a group of members to it.
 By which the group manager can see the data usage used by each member.